 - Usual WBSC runs ahead rule applies (20 runs after 4 innings, 15 after 5) [as usual]

-- However, if at least one captain wishes to do so, teams are encouraged to bat out the full 7 innings, after the game has been won.
+- However, teams are encouraged to bat out the full 7 innings, after the game has been won.

-- (This is due to larger squads and substitutes – often new players – need a little game time, and may not get it if the game stops after 4, 5 or 6 innings.)
+- (This is due to larger squads and substitutes – often new players – needing a little game time, and may not get it if the game stops after 4, 5 or 6 innings.
+Consider turning the situation to a more fun one, by mixing up the teams, or making some other sporting change that could benefit the lower-scoring teams/individuals.)

 - Maximum of 7 runs per inning (whether ahead or not), except in the final inning (where it’s unlimited)